Soares/simplifience.com/post/bias/hindsight.md

 Actually, people spend a larger portion of their income in times of *prosperity*.

 Which makes sense, now that you know it.
 This is a consumerist culture.
-When times are good, we buy houses and put down money on cars and indulge in excess.
+When times are good, we buy cars and put down money on houses and indulge in excess.
 We try to keep up with the Joneses.
 We're a paycheck-to-paycheck nation.
 When the money's rolling in there's no need to worry about the future.
-We save when the times get tough.
+We only save when the times get tough.

 It should be obvious, now that you know.